algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 uwsgi --plugin python --wsgi-file alignakwebui.py --callable app --socket xxx.xxx.xxx.xxx:5001 --protocol=http --enable-threads
 ```

+**WARNING:** be sure to not name your file *alignak_webui*, otherwise you will have conflicts with the library of webui.

 > **Fix and Tips:** If you meet some problems, please check you installed _MongoDB_ and _uwsgi-plugin-python_.
 Check errors during the installation process.
 Try to remove any _*.pyc_ in the current folder.
 Try to logout and login to see if that's not a problem of paths updating.

 > **Note:** It exists many parameters to configure and optimize uWSGI; please see: [uWSGI project](http://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html).

 ### Use pre built scripts